 The Evidence for Intervention Efficacy So, as we await the settlement of the Alzheimer's debate, a newer much more encouraging picture has now emerged showing, from good research, that in fact there is much that can be done to arrest and even reverse cognitive decline, even among individuals diagnosed with Alzheimer’s, if the correct actions are implemented soon enough.

 Perhaps the most detrimental effect from the message that "there's nothing that can be done" to prevent or even slow AD, is it's discouraging consequences.
-At the very time when people need to be taking strong action to reduce the effects of AD (according to the latest research) they are being told that there's nothing they can do that will make a difference.
+At the very time when people need to be taking determined actions (found helpful in controlled studies) to reduce the effects of AD and related disorders, they are being told that there's nothing they can do that will make a difference.
 But this latest research is now proving that to be tragically wrong headed, as well as detrimental to the progress that might have been made.

 The most successful researcher/practitioner in this field to date has been Dr. Bredesen, M.D., former director of the Neuroscience department at UCLA.
 In 2014 he published a seminal study in the journal Aging, wherein he showed a reversal of symptoms in 9 out of 10 cases of serious cognitive decline (9 of which were diagnosed as having AD), using an innovative new synergistic or multifaceted approach.

-In 2016 they published another study with 10 more individuals, with MCI (mild cognitive impairment) and AD.
-Nine of whom had the ApoE4 “Alzheimer’s” gene.
-Not only was there a reversal of symptoms, such as performance on memory tests, and processing speed – one of the best indicators of brain health, but in several of these patients they were able to document a significant increase in volume in the hippocampus, the memory center of the brain.
-(One individual went from the 17th to the 75th percentile in hippocampus volume, suggesting a significant increase in brain cells.)
+In 2016 another review of results from that study showed that not only was there a reversal of symptoms, such as performance on memory tests, and processing speed – one of the best indicators of brain health, but in several of these patients they were able to document a significant increase in volume in the hippocampus, the memory center of the brain.
+(One individual went from the 17th to the 75th percentile in hippocampus volume, suggesting more than a 50% increase in brain cells.)
 Moreover, the changes in their functional abilities were major, not just minor.

 In 2018 they came out with another study showing reversal of different levels of cognitive decline from subjective decline to more serious decline in 100 patients.
 Moreover, since their first study first appeared a decade ago, Dr. Bredesen has now trained 100’s of practitioners in his protocol who are duplicating his results with literally thousands of individuals all over the world!